MaginSoft/MFileChooser/README.md

 ## Release notes ##

-1.0.5: Updated README and package id
+1.0.5: Fix res paths for Cordova 7 and updated README and package id

 1.0.4: Fix support dependency and change package name to cordova standards